Audio lecture

 Discerning and Caring for the Sheep’s Condition, and Understanding the Law Correctly within the New Covenant

-- The law is a mirror, but life is found only in the gospel
+- The law exposes sin, but life comes through the gospel

 Essay